As an Amazon Associate, GrowJourney may earn a small commission from qualifying purchases. Read more: terms of service.

 Austrian Winter Peas: Planting & Harvesting Tips

-Make sure never to harvest pea shoots and other greens when they are covered in frost because it causes the plant cells to shatter and then the greens will wilt and discolor before they reach the table (they can still be eaten cooked, but aren’t pleasant in a leafy salad); always wait until the day warms enough to thaw them before harvesting.
+Make sure never to harvest pea shoots (or other greens) when they are covered in frost because it causes the plant cells to shatter.
+Then the greens will wilt and discolor before they reach the table.

 How To Grow Austrian Winter Peas In Colder Climate Zones